 The main thing that’s changed is its signature orange color!
 It’s now white.

 But don’t worry fans, the iconic dolphin sculptures are still there, out front.

-The Hotel Cozumel Wyndham is a large complex with close to 200 guest rooms, a kids club, and amenities like multiple restaurants and a hair salon.
+The Hotel Cozumel and Resort by Wyndham is a large complex with close to 200 guest rooms, a kids club, and amenities like multiple restaurants and a hair salon.

 It’s also known to have the largest swimming pool in Cozumel, albeit not directly on the waterfront side.